 Encore Rehab focuses on providing services in outpatient clinics, but also offers contract services for healthcare facilities, nursing facilities, schools, businesses, and many other settings.

-Therapists associated with Encore rehabilitation and affiliated with the Spine Institute of the South are some of the few in the area certified in the Mckenzie Method of Mechanical Diagnosis and Therapy.
+Therapists associated with Encore rehabilitation and affiliated with the USA Health Spine Institute are some of the few in the area certified in the Mckenzie Method of Mechanical Diagnosis and Therapy.
 This is a very rigorous approach to acute, sub-acute, and chronic back pain.
 It can help patients achieve relief without surgery, but it also can help patients before, immediately after, and following surgery.
 It’s backed by years of research, evidence, and clinical practice.
 It is a biopsychosocial system of musculoskeletal care emphasizing patient empowerment and self-treatment.
 This is assessment-driven plan focused on individualized treatment.

 Dry Needling is a form of acupuncture using very thin monofilament needles to stimulate underlying myofascial trigger points, muscle and connective tissue for the management of neuromuscular and musculoskeletal conditions.
 Local twitch responses can be noted in the trigger points, followed by tension and then pain reduction.
 Trained and certified physical therapists can use Dry Needling to address pain, repetitive stress injuries, muscle spasms, headaches, plantars fascitis, TMJ Dysfunction, adhesive capsulitis (frozen shoulder), SI Dysfunction, tendinitis, tendinopathy, and other conditions.